zPSP-Dev/Zig-PSP/README.md

 Special thanks is given to the [Rust-PSP team](https://github.com/overdrivenpotato/rust-psp) whose efforts influenced and helped to get this project off the ground.
 No harm is intended, and it's thanks to you Rustaceans that fellow Ziguanas can program for the PSP.

-## Installation Requirements

-The only other program required to use Zig-PSP is the lld linker for LLVM.
-This is required purely because the build script cannot pass the -emit-relocs flag to generate an ELF.
-[See The Issue Here](https://github.com/ziglang/zig/issues/5986)

-Zig-PSP also relies on binary tools included as submodules from the zPSP-Dev team, and one tool from PSPSDK (for now).

 ## Usage

 Currently, using Zig-PSP is rather straight forward - one must use the psp folder in their project's src folder in order to have the PSP's function definitions, alongside with some custom utilities I have created.
 One also must include the tools/ folder to use the post-build tools.
 To build a PSP app, use the included `build.zig` script to generate a PSP executable!
 (EBOOT.PBP / app.prx) This script is well commented for explanation and documentation.